materialsproject/atomate2/docs/src/user/codes/vasp.rst

 the :obj:`.VaspInputSetGenerator` uses a base set of VASP input parameters from [BaseVaspSet.yaml](/src/atomate2/vasp/sets/BaseVaspSet.yaml), which each ``Maker`` is built upon.
 If desired, the user can define a custom ``.yaml`` file that contains a different base set of VASP settings to use (e.g. ``MPRelaxSet``).
-An example of how this can be done is shown below for an example static calculation.
+An example of how this can be done is shown below for a reprsentative static calculation.

 .. code-block:: python